US and Iran Move Toward Peace with New Preliminary Deal

 - 單字情境 Vocabulary

-3.In the fourth paragraph, what does the word 'monitoring' mean in the context of the nuclear program?
+3.In the fifth paragraph, what does the word 'skepticism' mean?

 - 主旨 Main Idea